hasakie

 Professor

-Selected Publications (full list at: Eleni Hasaki's Academia Profile)
+Books: (Full list of publications at: Eleni Hasaki's Academia Profile)

 2020.
 Hasaki, E. and M. Bentz (eds).
 Reconstructing Scales of Production in the Ancient Greek World, Heidelberg.